tommy351/kubernetes-models-ts/CONTRIBUTING.md

 Run the command below and follow the instructions to create a changeset.
 A changeset should describes packages that have been modified and change information.
 These information will be added to the changelog once packages are released.

+If you're creating a new CRD package using `new-crd-package` script, a changeset will be created automatically, so you can skip this step.

 ```sh
 pnpm changeset
 ```